Spacetime approach to force-free magnetospheres: Pulsar Magnetosphere

 This section addresses general features of magnetospheres around conducting, magnetized stars in the case of aligned rotation and magnetic axes.
 Such a configuration is stationary and axisymmetric, so does not pulse; however, it serves as a simple example of key properties of pulsar magnetospheres, and as an approximation for a nearly aligned pulsar.
 Specifically, we discuss the boundary condition at the stellar surface which determines the angular velocity $\O_F(\psi)$ of the field, and the roles of the light cylinder and current sheet in delimiting the region of closed field lines.

-The pulsar magnetosphere has mainly been studied in flat spacetime. \TJ{Do you know a non-flat example, or just worry that there may be one?}\SG{There are plenty of papers looking at GR effects in one way or another, but not solving FFE} We will discuss general features of pulsar magnetospheres based on the general metric \eqref{gsymm}, so our comments will hold when gravity is included. \SG{Somewhere comment modified gravity in principle ok} Our analysis also serves to identify precise circumstances under which each particular feature must hold.
+The pulsar magnetosphere has mainly been studied in flat spacetime.
+We will discuss general features of pulsar magnetospheres based on the general metric \eqref{gsymm}, so our comments will hold when gravity is included.
+Our analysis also serves to identify precise circumstances under which each particular feature must hold.